nygeek/cnc/README.md

     * push everything up the stack
 1. quit
     * exit the calculator
+1. real
+    * push the real part of x onto the stack
 1. rcl
     * replace x with the value in M
 1. sin